femaleinventor/Hackathon_Dribble/README.md

 ## What is the problem we are trying to solve?

 Woman's Soccer has incredible potentially to grow globally.
-In the past year, a World Cup off year, in England and in Mexico they had over 50k fans at the games.
 And a reminder, for the 2015 World Cup final there was a staggering 750 Million people who watched the game.
-Once they leave the match or turn off their tv there are very few web and mobile apps that are continuously engaging with those fans, particularly ones with a global outlook.
+In the past year, a World Cup off year, Mexico in their first year in league play had multiple games with over 50k fans at the games.
+England Super league did the same in their semis and finals.
+Once sports goers leave the match or turn off their tv there are very few web and mobile apps that are continuously engaging with those fans, particularly ones with a global outlook.

 ## Challenges

-There are no API's out there and very few quality datasets freely available.
+There are no Women's Soccer API's out there and very few quality datasets freely available.
 Other sports such as Women's Basketball have this.

 ## What is our project?